 Here are three ways to improve your communication skills and a list of available resources.

 Read books: Read books on how to communicate.
 There are tried and true classics out there that can help you change the way you view communication and the way you interact with others.
-You can find any number of books on communication, verbal, nonverbal, and written, out there.
+You can find any number of books on communication, verbal, nonverbal, and written.
 But three of the best include:

-How to Win Friends and Influence People, by Dale Carnegie (mentioned by Buffet): This classic is your basic be all and end all of communication books.
-Applying the basic principals of psychology, Carnegie helps you understand how to handle people, how to win people over, how to make people like you, and how to bring people around to your way of thinking.
+How to Win Friends and Influence People, by Dale Carnegie (mentioned by Buffet): This classic is your basic be-all and end-all of communication books.
+Applying the basic principles of psychology, Carnegie helps you understand how to handle people, how to win people over, how to make people like you, and how to bring people around to your way of thinking.

 Influence, The Psychology of Persuasion, by Robert Cialdini.
 This famous book examines the psychology behind why people say “yes” and applies this to communication in ways that you never thought of before.